juancra264/jraweb/cv/JC_Resume.md

 Emmir Roth USA | Stoughton, WI, United States

-Responsible for management, planning, renewal and operations the network infrastructure architecture for different cheese making locations and operation facilities.
-Developing and implement project like WAN/LAN resilency and NMS Plaftform
+Responsible for managing, planning, renewing, and operating the network infrastructure architecture across various cheese-making locations and operational facilities.
+Develop and implement projects such as WAN/LAN resiliency and the NMS platform for lifecycle network operations.

 **Network Technical Lead** Nov 2020 - Dec 2023